nlindner/CMS_Issued_Codes_For_SQL/README.md

 ### Sources for CMS POA Exempt Diagnoses
   * This contains CMS-issued lists of ICD diagnosis codes that are exempt from Present On Admission (POA) reporting, read in via one of the ICD_Diag_002_Import_POA_Exempt...
 SPs.
   * The files for CMS FY 2015-2018 listed in the table below are available here https://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/HospitalAcqCond/Coding.html
-    * Note that only fiscal years 2015-2018 are listed there and 2015 was the last CMS release for ICD-9, so I had to hunt for the ICD-9-CM POA-exempt diagnosis codes.
+    * Note that only fiscal years 2015-2018 are listed there and 2015 was the last CMS release for ICD-9, so I had to hunt for the other ICD-9-CM POA-exempt diagnosis codes.
-    * I cannot locate a release for FY 2013, so this SP does not load anything for it.
-    * I believe, but cannot be certain, that the POA exempt list for FY 2013 matches the FY 2012, 2014, and 2015 ICD-9 exempt lists.
-The POA exempt code releases for FY 2012, 2014, and 2015 are all identical and there was a partial code freeze during this time period (note [no new or revised or deleted ICD-9-CMS diagnosis codes for FY 2013 and 2014](https://www.cms.gov/Medicare/Coding/ICD9ProviderDiagnosticCodes/summarytables.html))
+    * FY 2013: This is hard to find on the interwebs.
+I finally located in on archive.org, as a [2012-10-08 snapshot](https://web.archive.org/web/20121008004658/https://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/HospitalAcqCond/Coding.html) of the HAC Coding page.
+The POA exempt zip archive downloaded from there contained a single file, named "POA_Exempt_Diagnosis_Codes_Oct12011_FY2012(no changes for FY 2013).txt".
+Just for fun, I compared that file and it indeed contained no changes.
+For that reason, I am loading the same file, POA_Exempt_Diagnosis_Codes_Oct12011_FY2012.txt for both 2012 and 2013.
     * In the files available at CMS.gov, the ICD-9-CM POA files contain ICD diagnosis codes without a period, while the ICD-10-CM files contain ICD diagnosis codes WITH a period.
-Because of that, the SQL Server stored procedure that loads these files adds the diagnosis code with a period, based on the CMS documentation on the format of [ICD-9-CM diagnosis codes](https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/HospitalQualityInits/Downloads/HospitalAppendix_F.pdf)).
+Because of that, the SQL Server stored procedure that loads these files adds the diagnosis code with a period, based on the CMS documentation on the format of [ICD-9-CM diagnosis codes](https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/HospitalQualityInits/Downloads/HospitalAppendix_F.pdf).

 | CMS FY | ICD Version | Source File for CMS POA Exempt Is |
 | ------ | ----------- | ------------   |